31 May 2019

 If you like this event we’ve also got two similar events – the Run For Gin Relay held in Cheltenham and the Run For Cider Relay held in Worcester.
 Why not enter a team in all three and complete the trilogy?

-Categories for 2018 have changed slightly as shown below, ALL teams are eligible for the Fancy Dress prize:
+Here are the categories f, ALL teams are eligible for the Fancy Dress prize:

 Mixed Team (2 male + 2 female)